 Stimulation of the retina produces light flashes.
 Light flashes often occur when the vitreous gel pulls on or separates from the retina such as during or shortly after PVD.
-Light flash phenomena can also originate from the visual centers of the brain such as what may precede a migraine headache.
+Light flash phenomena can also originate from the visual centers of the brain as seen with visual auras that are associated with migraine headaches.

 Are Floaters or Flashes Serious?

 Floaters may be quite annoying and sometimes interfere with clear vision, especially when reading or viewing something against a light-colored background.
 If a floater appears directly in your line of vision, the best thing to do is move your eye around, which causes the floater to move out of the way.
-Often, floaters will break up or settle with time, making them less noticeable or bothersome.
+Often, floaters will break up or settle and you can learn to ignore themwith time, making them less noticeable or bothersome.
 In rare cases where large floaters are debilitating and interfere significantly with a patient’s vision, a vitrectomy can be performed to surgically remove the vitreous gel and floaters.

 If your doctor diagnoses you with a retinal tear, a laser procedure or freezing treatment (cryopexy) can be performed in the office to seal the edges and significantly reduce the risk of developing a retinal detachment, which is a potentially blinding condition.
 Your surgeon will further outline the risks, benefits, and alternatives of treatment and make tailored recommendations based on the unique findings of your eye.